simon-panek/code-401-dotnet-prework/prework-readings.md

 ## Submitting Your Work
 There will be a discussion assignment on Canvas focusing on the history and evolution of C# and the .NET Framework.
-You are to post in that discussion assignment with your thoughts and reflections about these readings.
+You are to post in that discussion assignment with your thoughts and reflections about these readings. <br /><br />
 Responses should be **at least** 3-5 sentences for each article read (total 3 paragraphs).
 Replies to others' comments are not mandatory but appreciated.